 Practical reasons for a fenced yard and sensible fencing options if you are a renter or have a small breed - and the shocking truth on INVISIBLE fences.

-A Loose Dog is a Dead Dog
+A Loose Dog Could Be A Dead Dog

 A responsible owner keeps his or her dog safe.
 In the overwhelming majority of cases this means a fence.